17 Benefits of the Single Life

 The special strengths of single people and the meaningfulness of single life.

 Posted Aug 04, 2016

 Single people are too often stereotyped and stigmatized.
 They are pitied while married people are celebrated.
-Yet single life can be tremendously meaningful and fulfilling.
+Yet the single life can be tremendously meaningful and fulfilling.
 It is time for a more accurate, research-based portrayal of single people and single life—one that recognizes the real strengths and resilience of people who are single, and what makes their lives so meaningful.

-I shared just such a portrayal in a plenary address I was invited to give at the meeting of the American Psychological Association, “What No One Ever Told You about People Who Are Single,” in Denver, Colorado, on August 5.
+I shared just such a portrayal in a plenary address I was invited to give at the meeting of the American Psychological Association, “What No One Ever Told You About People Who Are Single,” in Denver, Colorado, on August 5.

 Here are some highlights: